 We make it a point to keep our readers well informed about the latest happenings, news and laws related to The Town of Chicog.
-Please take a look below to learn about what is happening in
+Please take a look below to learn about what is happening in our town

 As I write this, we are fast leaving the winter of 2017-18 behind us.
 While there is still some snow in the forecast, the sun is higher, the days are warmer, and the snow is starting to melt.
 Soon we will put away the snowmobiles, skies, and ice fishing gear, and start bringing out our boats, summer fishing tackle, picnic supplies, and yes: the ATV’s will also start showing up in larger numbers.